Frenuloplasty of penis (Frenulum removal)

 What can I expect when I get home after Frenuloplasty?

-All your stitches will dissolve, usually within two to three weeks, but it may sometimes take a little longer.
+• All your stitches will dissolve but it may sometimes take a little longer.

-It would be best if you retracted your foreskin daily to maintain the benefits of the surgery after three days.
+• It would be best if you retracted your foreskin daily to maintain the benefits of the operation after three days.

 What are the risks, consequences and alternatives associated with having a frenuloplasty?